It’s a given among people who run both live casinos and online casinos: People love to play slot machines in 2022.

 Most sessions on slot machines will result in losing money, and there’s nothing you can do to chance that.

-Sometimes you’ll win, and even win big.
+Sometimes you’ll win at slots, and even win big.
 Enjoy those times when they come.

 But never bet money you can’t afford to lose, and be sure you’re playing games that fit your bankroll.